sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>deltarpm</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Create deltas between rpms
+Short desc    : Create deltas between rpms
 URL          : https://github.com/rpm-software-management/deltarpm
-Лицензия     : BSD
+License      : BSD
-Описание     : A deltarpm contains the difference between an old
+Descript     : A deltarpm contains the difference between an old
              : and a new version of a rpm, which makes it possible
              : to recreate the new rpm from the deltarpm and the old
              : one.
 You don't have to have a copy of the old rpm,